LeLawnGames/overdrive-plex/README.md

 - @ex-nerd for the wonderful code "extract_overdrive_chapters.py"
 - @seanap for the Plex Audiobook Guide
 - @jw3739 for all the support and guidance
-- And of course thank you to ChatGPT for helping me through my darkest hours
+- And of course ChatGPT for helping me through my darkest hours